 On the lower left side of the screen, you get a countdown timer that lets you know how much longer the advertisement will air.
 On the lower right side of the screen, you’ll see the ability to skip an ad after a certain amount of time.
-With this particular ad, it allowed me the option to skip the ad after just five seconds.
+This particular ad included the option to skip it after just five seconds.

-Using the Roku version of XUMO, I noticed that I was almost always subjected to a short commercial break when I tried to switch from one channel to another.
+Using the Roku version of XUMO, I noticed that I almost always landed on a short commercial break when I switched from one channel to another.
 This usually included two commercials that varied in length between 20 and 30 seconds.

 The XUMO interface is pretty straightforward and relatively easy to navigate.
 Earlier in the story, there is an image of what the live streaming menu looks like in the iOS app.
 From that menu, you’re able to make your selection full screen and enjoy the show.